Ikiinc/distributed-processing/README.md

   - Consumer microservice which subscribes to `jobs.compute` topic
   - Computes sha256 hash of the payload input string.
   - This compute processing is just an example, likewise we can extend the worker service to consume from different topics for different job types.
-  - When receiving the job from kafka topic, it calls `api-server Patch/` endpoint to update status to `processing`
+  - When receiving the job from kafka topic, it calls `api-server Patch/` endpoint to update job status to `processing`
   - After compute processing, it calls `api-server Patch/` endpoint to update status to `completed` and `result` with computed hash.
-  - Manually commits the offset for fault tolerance, in case `worker-service` crashes it will be reprocessed.
+  - Manually commits the offset for fault tolerance, if `worker-service` crashes, job will be reprocessed.
-  - `Post /start` starts the consumer service in case it was stopped
+  - `Post /start` starts the kafka consumer in case it was stopped
-  - `Post /stop` stops the consumer service
+  - `Post /stop` stops the kafka consumer

 #### Kafka Job Queue
   - Distributed job queue